-Hands-Only CPR focuses on the first few minutes following cardiac arrest.
-Frequent chest compressions move oxygen through the body to keep the brain and other vital organs alive, helping buy time until help arrives.
+Hands-Only CPR focuses on the first few minutes following a cardiac arrest.
+Chest compressions move oxygen through the body to keep the brain and other vital organs alive, which will help buy time until an ambulance or other emergency help arrives.

 You never know when you'll need to save a life.
 Learn Hands-Only CPR today and be ready to save a life in the future.

 - Find a Hands-only CPR training near you by entering your city or zip Code.

 Note: PDF documents on this site were created using Adobe Acrobat 5.0 or later.
 Document functionality may be reduced if you are using an earlier version (4.x or less).
 Get the latest version of Adobe Acrobat.